sagnik6969/url-shortener-backend/readme.md

 Welcome to the URL Shortener!
 This app allows you to create shortened versions of long URLs.

-## Features
+## Usage

-- Enter a long URL and receive a shortened version in return
+- Enter a long URL in the input field and click the "Shorten" button to generate a short URL.
+- The short URL will be displayed below the input field.
-- Redirect to the original URL when visiting a shortened URL
+- Clicking on the short URL will redirect you to the original long URL.

 ## Live Link